sst-summer/MiniAMR-DPCPP/README.md

   if time for refinement then
     refine mesh
   end if
-end for
+end for'

 Stencil Execution:

-for some number of blocks
+'for some number of blocks
   create buffer using bp->array
   send buffer to fpga kernel
-end for
+end for'

 Kernel Execution:

-for some number of variables
+'for some number of variables
   for all cells sent to kernel
     store inputArray into local_array BRAM end for